Joining and participating in Greek organizations is a great way of enhancing your experience at Utica University.

 - Both female members of the US Supreme Court are members of sororities.
 Greeks, nationally, complete over 10 million hours of volunteer service annually.

-The InterGreek Council (IGC) of Utica College exists to enhance Greek life through involvement in the college community, establishing pledge and rush policies conducive to the pre-established rules of the College, through the involvement in community service projects, by enforcing Inter-Greek Council rulings through judicial action when IGC or College policy has been violated, and by establishing guidelines for the Greek population within boundaries that will not affect the uniqueness of each organization.
+The InterGreek Council (IGC) of Utica University exists to enhance Greek life through involvement in the college community, establishing pledge and rush policies conducive to the pre-established rules of the institution, through the involvement in community service projects, by enforcing Inter-Greek Council rulings through judicial action when IGC or institutional policy has been violated, and by establishing guidelines for the Greek population within boundaries that will not affect the uniqueness of each organization.

 Joining a Greek-letter Organization at Utica

 Fraternities and sororities select their members through a recruitment process, sometimes referred to as "rush."
 The membership selection process for the ethnically-based organizations is called intake.